bcrowell/timetravel/README.md

 the float may jump around.
 It should normally converge to a definite result after compiling the document three times.
 Compiling a fourth or subsequent times should not cause floats to move to different pages.

+The auto option causes every paragraph break after \timetravelenable to be a possible place for the time-traveling material to arrive.
+This option may be unreliable, because it's an error if the material arrives somwehere that's not in outer paragraph mode.
+The package attempts to detect this, but detection may not be reliable.
+It may be safer to turn off the auto option.
+In this case, time-traveling material can only arrive at locations that are explicitly marked with the macro \timetraveltohere.
+For example:

+    \usepackage{timetravel}
+    I shot an arrow into the air.\timetraveltohere
+    It fell to earth, I knew not where.
+    \begin{timetravel}
+      ... % code for a floating environment
+    \end{timetravel}

 Bugs: